ron-rs/ron/README.md

 RON is a simple readable data serialization format that looks similar to Rust syntax.
-It's designed to support all of [Serde's data model](https://serde.rs/data-model.html), so structs, enums, tuples, arrays, generic maps, and primitive values.
+It's designed to support all of [Serde's data model](https://serde.rs/data-model.html), so structs, enums, tuples, arrays, generic maps, ranges, and primitive values.

 ## Example